tari-labs/tari-university/src/preface/style-guide.md

 2. The entire extended data is available, the erasure code is constructed correctly, but the block is invalid.
 3. The entire extended data is available, but the erasure code is constructed incorrectly.

-Where a list is not a sentence and does not complete a preceding part of a sen, use no punctuation.
+Where a list is not a sentence and does not complete a preceding part of a sentence, use no punctuation.

 **Example:** Refer to the list of contents at the start of this style guide.